 Liberal Democrat Women inspires and provides tailored support and training for women; enabling them to achieve their potential in politics.
 We provide a supportive environment where women can network, share ideas and work together to shape policy both nationally and internationally.
 We campaign on issue Liberal Democrat Women believe in and care about, to make our society fairer.

 We work with women because of the reality that women are not equally represented in public and political life.
-Only 22% of women are MPs, with an even smaller percentage in roles as Ministers and Cabinet Members.
+Only 32% of currently serving MPs are women, with an even smaller percentage in roles as Ministers and Cabinet Members.
 Until we have equal representation the Liberal Democrat Women has a vital function on behalf of women.
 Our aims is to finally...
 'Eliminate All Inequality Based On Gender'